deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 **Context Storage Setup**

-Before you can begin benchmarking, you need to set up the context storage options you want to test.
+Before you can begin benchmarking, you need to set up the context storage options you want to test, the available options including
-The following storage methods are available for benchmarking:

-    JSON: Uses JSON files for storage.
+* JSON: Uses JSON files for storage.
-    Pickle: Utilizes Python's Pickle format for storage.
+* Pickle: Utilizes Python's Pickle format for storage.
-    Shelve: Utilizes Python's Shelve format for storage.
+* Shelve: Utilizes Python's Shelve format for storage.
-    PostgreSQL: A PostgreSQL database for storage.
+* PostgreSQL: A PostgreSQL database for storage.
-    MongoDB: A MongoDB database for storage.
+* MongoDB: A MongoDB database for storage.
-    Redis: A Redis database for storage.
+* Redis: A Redis database for storage.
-    MySQL: A MySQL database for storage.
+* MySQL: A MySQL database for storage.
-    SQLite: An SQLite database for storage.
+* SQLite: An SQLite database for storage.
-    YDB: Utilizes YDB (Yandex Database) for storage.
+* YDB: Utilizes YDB (Yandex Database) for storage.

 For some storage methods like Pickle, Shelve, and SQLite, you may need to create temporary directories or files to perform the benchmarking.